Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: Extensions.

-\begin{proof} [Proof of Theorem~\ref{thm:equivalence}] Our proof exploits Weitzman's index for the classical Pandora's box problem~\cite{Weitzman-Econ79}, letting $\kappa_i$ be the unique solution to $\E[(X_i-\kappa_i)^+]=c_i$\footnote{We assume that all random variables have a continuous CDF since standard arguments imply that any random variable can be approximated to arbitrary precision by a random variable satisfying this assumption.
-If $c_i=0$, we take $\kappa_i = \infty$.}.
-With respect to this index, we define the random variables $Y_i = \min\{X_i, \kappa_i\}$.
+\begin{theorem} Given oracle access to an $\alpha$-approximation for the \Prophets problem, there exists a polynomial time $\alpha$-approximation for \Pandora. \end{theorem} \proof{Proof.} Our proof exploits Weitzman's index for the classical Pandora's box problem~\cite{Weitzman-Econ79}, letting $\kappa_i$ be the unique solution to $\expar{(X_i-\kappa_i)^+}=c_i$.\footnote{Here, we assume that all random variables are continuous.
+Standard arguments imply that any random variable can be approximated to arbitrary precision by a continuous random variable.
+In the corner case of $c_i=0$, we take $\kappa_i = \infty$.} With respect to this index, we define the random variables $Y_i = \min\{X_i, \kappa_i\}$.